JakobSteixner/DemoSLEI_Steixner/README.md

 Introduction
 ============

-DemoSignLanguageExperInterface
+DemoSignLanguageExpertInterface
 ----

-This package demonstrates a simple interface between a GUI input console and scripts that implement scene changes in `.ma` and `.mb` files using Autodesk Maya's Python interpreter.
+This package simulates a simple forward from a GUI input console and scripts that implement scene changes in `.ma` and `.mb` files using Autodesk Maya's Python interpreter.